Environmental Conservation and Sustainable Thinking: Natural Places as Heritage

 The course will have a strong focus on group discussions with a mixture of lectures, presentations, documentaries and small group projects.
 Through classroom discussion and written work, you will develop the ability to articulate clear, well-supported, and persuasive arguments on the nature of heritage in its environmental context.
 By the end of the course you will be familiar with the world of UNESCO World Natural Heritage and the very important work it does with regard to the conservation of the environment.

-Students will meet online on Saturdays, 2pm-3:30pm (Eastern Standard Time).
+Students will meet online on Saturdays, time 2:00pm - 3:30pm (Eastern Standard Time).
 Class time will be a mix of synchronous and asynchronous learning.